Exploring Grand Canyon National Park

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-This time I’m taking you on a tour of America’s most popular national park: the Grand Canyon.
-A UNESCO World Heritage Site since 1979, Grand Canyon is the most visited national park in the US!
-Every year, it welcomes around 6 million visitors.
-One of the wonders of Arizona is truly the Grand Canyon!
+This time, I’m taking you to America’s most popular national park: the Grand Canyon.
+A UNESCO World Heritage Site since 1979, the Grand Canyon is the most visited national park in the United States.
+Around six million people visit it every year.
+The Grand Canyon truly is one of Arizona’s greatest natural wonders.

-I must admit that discovering the Grand Canyon National Park was one of the moments I was most looking forward to when preparing for my road trip to the United States.
-Although, in hindsight, my preference was Bryce Canyon, I can tell you that I wasn’t disappointed – the scenery was simply unique and breathtaking!
-I’d better warn you, if you’re doing a road trip in the American West, the Grand Canyon is a must-see.
-But that’s not all, as the west coast of the US is also home to some magnificent national parks, including Zion Park, Monument Valley, Antelope Park and the aforementioned Bryce Canyon.
+I have to admit that discovering Grand Canyon National Park was one of the experiences I was most looking forward to while planning my road trip to the United States.
+Although, looking back, I preferred Bryce Canyon, I can assure you that the Grand Canyon did not disappoint—the scenery was truly unique and impressive.
+One thing is certain: if you are taking a road trip through the American West, the Grand Canyon is a must-see.
+And that is not all, because the western United States is also home to several other remarkable national parks, including Zion Park, Monument Valley, Antelope Park and the aforementioned Bryce Canyon.

-The aim of this article is to guide you through the Grand Canyon National Park!
-I’ll be looking back on my time there and sharing with you the best viewpoints, the best hikes and all the practical information you need!
+The aim of this article is to help you explore Grand Canyon National Park.
+I’ll look back on my time there and share the best viewpoints, the best hikes, and all the practical information you need.

 Grand Canyon essentials

-First, let me give you a little background on the history of the Grand Canyon and, on a more practical level, tell you exactly where it is.
+First, here is a little background on the Grand Canyon’s history, along with some practical information about exactly where it is.

 How was the Grand Canyon formed?